Mufumi/Udemy---Microsoft-Power-BI-Desktop-for-Business-Intelligence/Bonus Project/README.md

 ## Topline performance

-This dashborad provides an overview of Maven Market's performance with information that includes:
+This dashborad provides an overview of Maven Market's (a fictional grocery store) performance with information that includes:

 * Product details namely:
   * Brand